 May Day brings these two English icons together as the Wessex Morris Men undertake their annual “fertility dance”, taking place above the giant as part of traditional West Country celebrations.

-The Isle of Wight’s population of Old English goats were brought over to the island in 1993, acting as a biological defence against the holm oak trees planted around Ventnor by the Victorians.
+The Isle of Wight’s population of Old English goats were brought over to the island in 1993, acting as a biological defence against the holm oak trees planted around Ventnor Downs by the Victorians.
 Their love of woody vegetation and tough nature means they’re well suited to a life on the steep windswept slopes of the downs.

 Having been brought to the island by the National Trust, the goats are kept healthy thanks to a team of volunteers who brave the autumn weather, brambles and gorse to help round them up for an annual health check – and helpers are always wanted, as the goats can prove themselves particularly elusive.